Restoration Of Firearm Rights

 - Conditional pardon: early release for inmates.
 To obtain this pardon, incarcerated persons must show extraordinary circumstances or use medical clemency (terminally ill with three months or less to live).

 - Absolute pardon: official statement that you did not commit the crime.
 This would also allow the conviction to be removed from your criminal record.

-Discuss your case with a criminal defense lawyer at the Law Office of Shawn M. Cline, PC free of charge!
-Contact us by calling 757.209.2328 or submitting an online case evaluation form.
-We offer military discounts!
+Discuss your firearm rights case with a criminal defense lawyer at the Law Office of Shawn M. Cline, PC free of charge!
+Contact us by calling (757) 209-2328.
+Our gun rights attorneys offer military discounts!